mbakhoff/htmlbasic4/readme.md

 To recap:
 * `@Entity` tells Hibernate that objects of this class will be stored in a database
 * `@Id` tells Hibernate to store the table row id in the annotated field
-* `@GeneratedValue` tells Hibernate to set the id field to the table's row id when the object is saved to the database
+* `@GeneratedValue` tells Hibernate to assign the object a new unique id when saving it (unless it already has an id).
 * `@OneToMany` tells Hibernate that one person can have many phones

 ### Using repositories